NuninhoSousa25/3DGS_Babylonjs_based/README.md

 ### 🔄 To Implement / Fix
 - Multiple resize callbacks instead of debounced single handler
 - FINALIZE refracture modelloader funciton  + urlmaneger- double check with opus
+- performance is worst on mobile if sharpness is disabled

 - default cube after error in loading model is not cleared when a new model is loaded after
 - loading model pop up - usually doent apear centered